QuaeNocentDocent/azure-automation-scheduled-shutdown-and-startup/README.md

 In addition to the format specified in the article we have:

-- a tag (defualts to ) to Enable (=1) or disable the schedule (=0) so it's easy to temporarily suspend the start/stop form a VM/RG from the portal
+- a tag (defaults to EnableStartStopSchedule) to Enable (=1) or Disable the schedule (=0) so it's easy to temporarily suspend the start/stop form a VM/RG from the portal
-- a tag (dafults to ) to specify a shutdown script to be run before turning off the VM.
+- a tag (dafults to ScriptStartStopSchedule) to specify a shutdown script to be run before turning off the VM.
 The json payload is {"run":"command line", "timeout": 60}.
 Where the timeout is in seconds.
-In this version we support only shutdown script (not start up but they're an easy add) and scripts that are local to the VM.
+In this version we support only shutdown scripts (start up are an easy add) and scripts that are local to the VM (not yet implemented the logic to download them from a storage account).
 - for a given week day:
   - if StartTime -eq EndTime we do nothing (skip)
   - StartTime -eq 0 means 12AM